 PIMS sponsors and coordinates a wide assortment of educational activities for the K-12 level, as well as undergraduate, graduate students, women and minorities.
-We are dedicated to increasing public awareness of the importance of mathematics and want young people to see that mathematics is a subject that opens doors to not only careers in science, but many other exciting fields in industry.
+We are dedicated to increasing public awareness of the importance of mathematics and want young people to see that mathematics is a subject that opens doors to careers in science, industry and many other exciting fields.

 PIMS believes that training the next generation of mathematical scientists and promoting diversity within mathematics cannot begin too early.
 From its inception, PIMS has supported educational initiatives, including:

 - Organizing interesting, fun and challenging math events for children of all ages.

 - Facilitating access to information about math education matters to parents, teachers and university faculty.
 (Newsletters, workshops, conferences, special publications, etc.)

 - Coordinating workshops to facilitate communication between parents, teachers, mathematicians and math educators.

 - Publishing Pi in the Sky, a math magazine for high school students, to promote mathematics, increase the involvement of high school students in mathematical activities, and promote careers in mathematical sciences.

 - Holding the Elementary Math Contest (ELMACON) for grades 5-7 students.